blacknr51/ScrapiReddit/README.md

 Scrapi Reddit is a zero-auth toolkit for scraping public Reddit listings.
 Use the CLI for quick data pulls or import the library to integrate pagination, comment harvesting, and CSV exports into your own workflows.
 This scraper fetches data from Reddit's Public API and does not require any API key.

 ## Features
-- Scrape subreddit posts (with their comments), the front page, r/popular (geo-aware), r/all, user activity, or custom listing URLs without OAuth.
+- **Listing coverage:** Scrape subreddit posts (with their comments), the front page, r/popular (geo-aware), r/all, user activity, or custom listing URLs without OAuth.
+- **Search mode:** Run keyword searches (site-wide or scoped to a subreddit) with custom type filters, sort orders, and time windows.
-- Toggle comment collection per post with resumable runs that reuse cached JSON and persist to CSV.
+- **Comment controls:** Toggle comment collection per post with resumable runs that reuse cached JSON and persist to CSV.
-- Target individual posts to download full comment trees on demand.
+- **Post deep dives:** Target individual posts to download full comment trees on demand.
-- Automatic pagination, exponential backoff for rate limits, and structured logging with adjustable verbosity.
+- **Resilient fetching:** Automatic pagination, exponential backoff for rate limits, and structured logging with adjustable verbosity.
-- Optional media capture downloads linked images, GIFs, and videos alongside post metadata.
+- **Media archiving:** Optional media capture downloads linked images, GIFs, and videos alongside post metadata.
-- Media filters let you keep only the assets you need (e.g., videos only or static images only).
+- **Media filters:** Media filters let you keep only the assets you need (e.g., videos only or static images only).
-- Save outputs as JSON and optionally flatten posts/comments into CSV for downstream analysis.
+- **Flexible exports:** Save outputs as JSON and optionally flatten posts/comments into CSV for downstream analysis.
-- Configurable CLI plus Python API for scripting and integration.
+- **Scriptable tooling:** Configurable CLI plus Python API for scripting and integration.

 ## Important Notes
 - Respect Reddit's [User Agreement](https://www.redditinc.com/policies/user-agreement) and local laws.
 Scraped data may have legal or ethical constraints.